Components of dam – 12 dam components explained

 Advantages of Dams

-• Water storage: Dams are one of the major sources of water for domestic uses like cooking, cleaning, bathing, washing, drinking water, gardening, agricultural uses, industrial purposes, etc. The water is supplied through the canal or with the help of a pipe system from the dam.
+• Water storage: They are one of the major sources of water for domestic uses like cooking, cleaning, bathing, washing, drinking water, gardening, agricultural uses, industrial purposes, etc. The water is supplied through the canal or with the help of a pipe system from the dam.

 • Recreation – The water stored in the dam is used for fishing, boating, and other recreational activities.